 There is also a FREE maintenance checklist available to help you with your tool maintenance.
 Be sure you don’t miss that!

-To give your tools the best care, it is a good idea to divide the tools into different groups.
+To make your tools last longer, it is a good idea to divide them into different groups.

 This allows you to determine specific maintenance methods for this type of tool.

 We can divide tools in a woodworking workshop into 3 groups: